jwmoffat/ArrowConsoleMenu/ProposedWorkings-Draft.md

 * using arrow keys to navigate through menu
 * sub-menus to keep parent menus simpler

+Things that are back-burnered for the next iteration:
+* letting menus interact with each other (parents, children, siblings, etc), ie: settings are not explicitly shared between menus.  (feel free to use static variables if you want)

 Other items that aren't clarified yet:
 * what to do after executing a command (press ENTER/Backspace/LeftArrow to return to menu?)
-* should sibling menus interact with each other (ie: parameters shared outside of instance of a single menu)?
 * figure out what else I'm missing

 Given a menu structure, the class will print out the list of items, without anything expanded by default.